sighmon/NI/README.md

 ## CMS

-You can write articled directly into this Rails site with the basic built article writing tools or import them from the Bricolage CMS via SOAP.
+You can write articled directly into this Rails site with the basic built article writing tools or import them from:

+* Bricolage CMS via SOAP
+* Drupal CMS

 When writing directly, <p> and <br /> tags are added automatically (thanks simple_format), and it also lets you use basic <html> tags too.